Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 Cold weather can be rough on your gadgets, so keep them protected:

-• Use a waterproof case or dry bag for your phone, particularly if you plan on doing any long walks
+• Use a waterproof case or dry bag for your phone, particularly on long walks

-• Keep your tech in inner pockets to stop the cold from zapping the battery
+• Keep tech in inner pockets to stop the cold from zapping the battery

-• Download playlists or films for nights in (bonus: the perfect soundtrack for your hot tub soak)
+• Download playlists or films for nights in (bonus: the perfect soundtrack for a hot tub soak)

-Packing smart for a winter holiday: How to fit it all in
+Packing smart: how to fit it all in

-You don’t need to take your entire wardrobe on your winter getaway, promise.
+You don't need to take your entire wardrobe on a winter getaway, promise.
 A few clever tricks go a long way:

 • Roll, don't fold, to save space

-• Wear your bulkiest items (i.e., coat and boots) for travel
+• Wear your bulkiest items (coat and boots) for travel

 • Keep essentials like gloves and hats in your handbag or rucksack, where they're easily reachable

-With the right layers and a little planning, you’ll be ready to take on whatever winter throws at you, from brisk morning strolls to fireside nights in.
-So zip up that suitcase, grab your woolly hat, and get ready to make some fabulous, frosty memories.
+With the right layers and a little planning, you'll be ready for whatever winter throws at you — from brisk morning strolls to fireside nights in.
+Zip up that suitcase, grab your woolly hat, and get ready for some fabulous, frosty memories.

-If you’re still planning your ideal winter getaway, you’re in luck.
-Away Resorts has a fantastic selection of winter breaks and festive breaks, complete with luxury lodges, hot tubs, heated indoor pools, log-effect fires, and more.
+Away Resorts has a fantastic selection of winter breaks and festive breaks, complete with luxury lodges, hot tubs, heated indoor pools, and log-effect fires.

 Because who says cold weather can't be cool?